-Richard Daggett is president of the Polio Survivors Association and is a lay member of the American Academy of Home Care Physicians.
-He is a certified speaker in the United Methodist Church and a journalist, mostly writing on the disabled condition.
+Richard Daggett is president of the Polio Survivors Association and is a lay member of the American Academy of Home Care Medicine.
+He is a certified lay speaker in the United Methodist Church and a journalist, mostly writing on the disabled condition.
 His articles have appeared in medical journals and medically related newsletters.
 Daggett caught polio in 1953 at the age of 13.
 He spent six months in an “iron lung” and almost three years in the hospital.

 Daggett was born in Los Angeles and has been a Downey resident since 1950.
 He studied psychology, geology, history and physics through the UCLA Extension Program.
 In 2010 Richard’s autobiography “Not Just Polio: My Life Story” was published.